 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Zoning/Land Use Code No Regulated at local level - - How has or will this be integrated v Not applicable with the HMP ar nd how does this reduce risk?
-Subdivision Code No Regulated at local level - - How has or will this be integrated vinot applicable with the HMP ar nd how does this reduce risk?
-Site Plan Code Yes County Planning Board performs site plan review, and it is also done at the local level Local and County Planning Board How has or will this be integrated with the HMP and how does this reduce risk?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Zoning/Land Use Code No Regulated at local level - - How has or will this be integrated was not applicable with the HMP ar nd how does this reduce risk?
+Subdivision Code No Regulated at local level - - How has or will this be integrated was Not applicable with the HMP ar nd how does this reduce risk?
+Site Plan Code Yes County Planning Board performs site plan review, and it is also done at the local level Local and County Planning Board Approval of a site plan is required fo for a new use; b) the expansion or re portion thereof.
+The Planning Board identified purposes, including draina prevent any increase in the rate of su How has or will this be integrated with the HMP and how does this reduce risk?
 Approval of a site plan is required for a) the development or redevelopment of any building, structure or lot or portion there for a new use; b) the expansion or relocation of any existing use; or c) any change of use of a building, structure or lot or portion thereof.
-The Planning Board sets forth appropriate conditions and safeguards which are in harmony with several identified purposes, including drainage.
+The Planning Board sets forth appropriate conditions and safeguards which are in harmony with several dentified purposes, including drainage.
 Per the ordinance, a proposed stormwater drainage system shall be adequate to prevent any increase in the rate of surface runoff or otherwise contribute to downstream flooding during a storm of any magnitude, up to and including a one-hundred-year frequency storm.
-Stormwater Management Code No Regulated at local level - - How has or will this be integrated vinot applicable with the HMP ar nd how does this reduce risk? • Post-Disaster Recovery/ Reconstruction Code No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Real Estate Disclosure Requirements Yes , , NYS Department of State, Real Estate Agent
+Stormwater Management Code No Regulated at local level - - How has or will this be integrated was Not applicable ated with the HMP and how does this reduce risk? ' • Post-Disaster Recovery/ Reconstruction Code No - - - How has or will this be integrated v Not applicable this be integrated with the HMP and how does this reduce risk Real Estate Disclosure Requirements Yes Property Condition Disclosure Act, NY Code - Article 14 §460-467 State NYS Department of State, Real Estate Agent